TDK74/YOLOv8_on_laptop/README.md

 # YOLOv8_on_laptop
 Quickly Run YOLOv8 for Real-Time Recognition on a Laptop.

-* Based on the tutorial on this site:
+* Based on the guide from this site:

 <https://www.dfrobot.com/blog-13903.html>